raphtheb/project-e/README.md

 Executors (or as often poorly named, "slaves") are a great way to spread the load across multiple nodes instead of encumbering the "master" Jenkins with actual compilation/fetching duties.

 For simplicity's sake i have chosen to omit using those.
 It would be the first thing to implement to scale this up.

+## Where's the setup wizard gone?
+The setup wizard is useful when you want a single, central, SPOF Jenkins server.
+Since we want this project to be fully "docker-ized", it must be stateless, and therefore fully functioning without manual intervention, such as filling forms / wizards.

 ## nginx hello world image